knaw-huc/sd-skosmos/README.md

 source:
   type: post
   location: https://example.com/some-export-endpoint
-  format: trig # Used to specify the file extension when it's not clear from the URL what will be returned
+  format: trig # Used to specify the file extension when it's not clear from the URL
   body: {
     "config-a": "some value",
     "config-b": "some other value"